It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - The space-sim/FPS hybrid Mace Griffin Bounty Hunter used a regenerating shield static health system very similar to Halo.
 The shield is rather weak, while your health can take a reasonable number of hits.

 - PlanetSide 2 has all the foot soldiers wearing personal energy shields.
 The shields can absorb a relatively small amount of damage, and take about ten seconds to begin regeneration once out of combat.
-Health does not regenerate, and must be healed by a medic's medigun or through his area-of-effect healing equipment.
+Health does not (normally) regenerate, and must be healed by a medic's medigun or through his area-of-effect healing equipment; however, possession of a Biolab facility grants very slow regeneration, and the Regeneration Implant restores health outside of combat, but must be sustained by implant chargers.
 MAX armor does not have any shields, and only has armor - meaning that they only way they can be "healed" is by an engineer's repair tool.

 - The original Planetside has shields on its vehicles, but they only regenerate (extremely slowly) when in a facility's sphere of influence.
 Soldiers could install the Personal Shield implant, which did grant a sort of regenerating shield - albeit extremely slowly, as the shield was powered by the soldier's stamina and thus the only way to regenerate it was to shut down the shield entirely.